About QEM

 About the QEM Network

-QEM seeks to put into practice the recommendations in the QEM Action Plan by working with minority and non-minority individuals, organizations, and institutions around the country to help coordinate and energize efforts to improve the education of minorities, particularly in science, technology, engineering, and mathematics (STEM) fields.
+QEM seeks to put into practice the recommendations in the QEM Action Plan by working with individuals, organizations, and institutions around the country to help coordinate and energize efforts to improve the education of domestic talent, particularly in science, technology, engineering, and mathematics (STEM) fields.

 Our Founder